asad-aali/Predicting-Song-Popularity-on-Spotify/README.md

 I found that:

-Songs made before 2000 had higher Mode, Acousticness and Valence Songs made after 2000 had higher Energy, Danceability and Speechiness
+Songs made before 2000 had higher Mode, Acousticness and Valence while songs made after 2000 had higher Energy, Danceability and Speechiness

 Further when I generated feature distribution on the dataset, it confirmed the visualization results along with highlighting attributes that play a deterministic role in a song's outreach.
 Through this process I found that Popular songs have higher Duration and Valence range, while Unpopular songs tend to be a bit Loud and Speechy